dionmes/node-red-contrib-philips-airjs/README.md

 > uil 0

 Other devices might have more and other commands.
-For some devices you first need to set manual before adjusting fan speed.
+For some devices you first need to set the device to manual before adjusting fan speed.

 ## Status
 The output json object is also device specific.
 Here are some of the outputs I use.